ibmdbanalytics/ibmdbpy/README.rst

 IBM Db2 is a database management system.
 The ibmdbpy project can be used by Python developers with very little additional knowledge, because it copies the well-known interface of the Pandas library for data manipulation and the Scikit-learn library for the use of machine learning algorithms.

-The ibmdbpy project is compatible with Python releases 2.7 up to 3.4 and can be connected to Db2 instances via ODBC or JDBC.
+The ibmdbpy project is compatible with Python releases 2.7 up to 3.6 and can be connected to Db2 databases via ODBC or JDBC.

 The project is still at an early stage and many of its features are still in development.
 However, several experiments have already demonstrated that it provides significant performance advantages when operating on medium or large amounts of data, that is, on tables of 1 million rows or more.